prebid/prebid.github.io/prebid-mobile/pbm-api/android/code-integration-android.md

 ```

 {% capture warning_note %}
-Prebid is going to release beta versions of SDK from time to time.
-So if you don't want to update to beta versions - avoid Maven's range notation for the dependency versions.
+Prebid is going to release beta versions of the SDK from time to time.
+If you don't want to update to beta versions - avoid Maven's range notation for the dependency versions.

 If you still use the range notation like this: